cycy98/cycy98.github.io/layout-chess/README.md

 # FAQ
 ## Why chess in the URL
 It’s just a typo I realized after sharing the link.
-It’s meant to be “ches,” not related to the game.
+It’s meant to be “ches”, not related to the game.
 For now, the name stays as is.
 ## Why doesn’t this work my mobile/phone/tablet?
 The site relies on your physical keyboard to detect input.
 Since phones and tablets don’t have one, the layout won’t function there.
 ## Is there a dark mode?